 Charlwood Parish Council, the first tier of local government, plays an important role in representing the interests of the community it serves and improving the quality of life and the local environment.
 It acts as an advisory agency for planning matters, road safety and other functions of local government.

-The Parish Council is a corporate body, consisting of nine elected Councillors under the chairmanship of Penny Shoubridge.
+The Parish Council is a corporate body, consisting of seven elected Councillors and two co-opted Councillors, under the chairmanship of Lisa Scott.
 It has been granted powers by Parliament including the important authority to raise money through taxation, called the precept.
 We are not political and are the closest official body to the community, working to pull all groups and organisations together in the communities of Charlwood, Hookwood and Norwood Hill.

 The Councillors undertake their duties and responsibilities on a voluntary basis.
 They serve a four-year term before coming up for re-election.
 The Parish Council employs a Clerk (who combines his duties with that of the Responsible Finance Officer) and an Assistant Clerk but both posts are part-time and it may be that emails are not answered as quickly as the senders would like.